kswarali1/final-project/README.md

-## Determining factors that lead universities to advance
+## Determining factors that result in the vast differences in education globally

 In order to complete this project we used data from two sources.
 The first source included [College Admissions](https://www.kaggle.com/samsonqian/college-admissions) data.
 The second dataset consisted of data from [World University Rankings](https://www.kaggle.com/mylesoneill/world-university-rankings) also from kaggle's website.
 Below includes the steps/process our group went through in order to draw our conclusions.